abelsj60/lexical-401/lined-code-node/v1/README.md

 ### Methods

-_Please skim the code for more about individual custom methods._
+#### `addDiscreteLineClasses` and `removeDiscreteLineClasses`

-Perhaps the biggest advantage of lines is being able to draw attention to some of them.
+Perhaps the biggest advantage to lines is drawing user attention to them.
+For instance, you might want to improve a tutorial by using line highlights to direct user attention.

 - Ex.
-Discrete and dynamic line classes:
+Dynamically adding discrete line classes:

   ```
   Lexical core plugin: